-Double edge safety razors and cartridge razors are distinctly different shaving tools.
-The purpose of today’s guide is to outline their key features in an objective manner so you can get a clear view of how these razors truly differ from one another.
+Double-edge safety razors and cartridge razors are distinctly different shaving tools.
+Today’s guide aims to outline their key features objectively so you can get a clear view of how these razors truly differ from one another.

 While primarily designed for shaving facial hair, here are how safety and cartridge razors differ in both form and design:

 The biggest difference between these two systems will be the razor blade (long-term cost will be covered later on).